 However the pools of water all around were flowing and fine (hence pictured above with us in them) and were sooo nice and relaxing.
 Although we did struggle a little bit to get out of them due to their slippery sides (took a bit of team work haha!).

 While everyone takes a photo in front of the pool, it’s actually really beautiful from all areas of the lookout.
 The rocks are really smooth and not slippery (at least not when we went) and therefore it’s really easy to explore.

 If you have a drone this is definitely the place you want to take it.
 I think it’s the easiest place I’ve ever flown my drone because I wasn’t concerned about obstacles or losing sight of the drone and very easy to land and take off on such smooth surfaces.
 Plus as you can see most of my photos were taken from above because it certainly shows just impressive this gigantic gorge really is.

-We left Cairns at about 5amish, and were up at this spot by 8am.
+We left Cairns at about 5amish, and we we’re up at this spot by 8am.
 We had it completely to ourselves as I imagine that is the case for now most times you go.
 We unfortunately had to get back to Cairns for about midday so didn’t see anything else around.
-But Millstream Falls is only 25 minutes away from this spot, and you can cross back through Millaa Millaa on the way home/there if you wish to make it a full day itinerary.
+But Millstream Falls is only 25 minutes away from this spot and there are a few great things to see near here.
+You can cross back through Millaa Millaa on the way home/there if you wish to make it a full day itinerary.